macos-shell

 • Bash command parsing fixed to prevent server crashes

-The server has been refactored from a monolithic 1,910-line file into a modular architecture:
+The server has been refactored from a 1,910-line file into modular components:

 • Main Server: Reduced to 192 lines - handles initialization